dvitelli/Warhammer_Calc_Web/README.md

 ![alt text](/Warhammer_Calc.jpg "Example Image")

 ## Program Flow
-Curious user views website and selected their unit to see if they would wound another unit enough to make their attack worth it.
+Curious user views website and selects their model/models to see if they would wound another unit enough to make their attack worth it.
 This program runs a single simulation, but you could run multiple to get a feel for how many wounds your models apply.

 ## Future Additions